-The Explanatory Data presented below and on the next page provides insight into the reasons for cost increases that are attributable to supplemental agreements and are used by the Department to target areas for improvement.
+The following Explanatory Data provides insight into the reasons for cost increases that are attributable to supplemental agreements and are used by the Department to target areas for improvement.
 Nearly all supplemental agreements add value to the project because they purchase additional labor and materials that are necessary for the transportation facility to function properly when completed.
 There are instances, however, when the Department must pay a higher price for additional material quantities authorized by supplemental agreement, and when "delay costs" are incurred.
 These costs do not add value to the project and should be eliminated; to the extent they can be avoided.
 Moreover, to the extent these costs were avoidable and responsible parties are identified, the Department should pursue monetary recovery in those cases where the amount subject to recovery makes legal action a cost-effective remedy.